jackmorrison12/personal-site/content/notes/spanner.md

 External Consistency therefore means:

 - Commit order respects the global wall-time order
-- Timestamp order respects the global wall0time order
+- Timestamp order respects the global wall-time order

 Since the timestamp order is equal to the commit order